orbwebos/emperor/README.md

 # Emperor

 Emperor is a Discord bot.
-It's an amateurish exercise in programming.
-I consider it to be complete, and will not add any further features.
+It's an amateurish exercise in programming, and any further features aren't guaranteed.

 ## Running